Error analysis of some nonlocal diffusion discretization schemes: Introduction

 where $\bJ\subset \Z^2$ is the set of pixels and $u:\bJ\to Q=\{0,1,\ldots,255\}$ is an intensity image.
 When $J$ is a \emph{box} kernel (taking a constant positive value inside a small square and zero outside) then the filter may be computed using the \emph{local histogram}, $h_\bi$, of $u$ in the box centered at each pixel $\bi\in\bJ$,

 that is, changing the space of integration from the pixel space to the image value space.
 In the continuous case, and for general integrable spatial kernels, this change involves in a natural way the coarea formula, leading to the consideration of some functional rearrangements involving the image (decreasing rearrangement) and the spatial kernel (relative rearrangement).
-We give the details in the Appendix.

 The second method was introduced by Durand and Dorsey \cite{Durand2002} and later computationally improved by Yang et al. \cite{Yang2009, Yang2015}.
 Considering the collection of convolution filters

 one observes that $F u[\bi] = F_k u[\bi]$ if $u[\bi]=k$.
 The convolution filters may be efficiently computed by means of the fast Fourier transform.
 Moreover, a natural and fast approximation to the exact filter may be defined by calculating the convolution filters only for a small subset of $Q$ and then defining the approximation through linear interpolation.